Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 Sarandë: Best if you’re arriving via ferry from Corfu.
 Driving north gives you a slower build-up and more detour options toward Ksamil or Butrint.

-Tirana Airport: The most rental options are here, but it’s 2–3 hours away from the coast.
+Tirana Airport: The most rental options are here, we choose this, but it’s 2–3 hours away from the coast.
 Great for longer road trips in Albania, but less efficient for a quick SH8 run.

 No matter where you start, book your rental car early, especially in summer.
 And if you’re planning off-road detours, double-check your insurance coverage—some roads off the SH8 are steep, gravelly, and tempting.